fikay/FinalProject/eventapp-master/README.md

 # Project Description
 - This project is a events searching application around a certain geaographic location.
 It mimics applications such as Kijiji in regards to its functionality.
 It has two types of app users namely Creators and User.
-- Creators have the ability to cretae and upload new events along wit the event location.
+- Creators have the ability to create and upload new events along wit the event location.
 They also have the ability to discover events of other creators.
 - Users can only view events close to them and do not have access to the event creating screen.
 - Each app user is given the ability to choose if they want to be a creator or user at the login page.